 This build fills you to the minimum of 11 players, gets your both Trolls, a reasonable 3 Re-Rolls and an Apothecary (mainly as backup insurance for the Trolls which will be costly and painful to replace if one dies).
 This also leaves you with 190K to fill out the team.
 Whether you take a couple of Secret Weapons, the Pogoer, more Goblins, another Re-Roll, etc. is all personal preference.

-Whatever you DO decide upon it is also recommended you aim for a roster of at least 14 players, Ideally 15.
+Whatever you decide, it is also recommended you aim for a roster of at least 14 players, Ideally 15.
 Goblins break easy, and you will need a deep bench once the injuries start rolling in.
-If your income after the first game is low then if you can just buy one more Goblin.
+If your income after the first game is low, buy one more Goblin.
 You can expect to receive around 2-4 dead/injured Goblins per match, with even more KO'ed on top!
-It isn't a bad idea to fill out all the way to 15 or 16 players, and when things start to get rough you'll be glad you have those extra Gobbos sat in Reserve.
+It isn't a bad idea to fill out all the way to 15 or 16 players, and when things start to get rough, you'll be glad you have those extra Gobbos sat in Reserve.

 An extra Re-Roll (taking you to 4) is also not a bad idea early on.
 Later when your Goblins have some skills it won't be as important, but early on (especially against players with Tackle) the extra Re-Roll can be invaluable.